binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 algorithm that weights recent data more heavily.
 It also converts from nanoseconds to milliseconds.
 We'll skip that.

-Suffice to say that Histogram holds a Sample instance, which is being updated with write latencies.
-When getSnapshot is called, it makes a copy of the sample which can then have calculations run on it.
+Suffice to say that Histogram holds a [Sample] implementation (an [ExponentiallyDecayingSample] in our case), which is being updated with write latencies.
+When getSnapshot is called, it makes a [Snapshot] copy of the sample which can then have calculations run on it.

 When **Snapshot#getMedian** is called, it calls [**getValue**] with an argument representing the 50th percentile: